-EXPLAINABILITY IN AI
+EXPLAINABILITY IN ML

 - Explain how the model made a decision

 - Rules, cutoffs, reasoning?

 - What are the relevant factors?

 - Why those rules/cutoffs?

-- Challenging in symbolic AI with complicated rules

-- Challenging with ML because models too complex and based on data
+- Challenging because models too complex and based on data

 - Can we understand the rules?

 - Can we understand why these rules?